29 April 2023

 The Unlikely Pilgrimage of Harold Fry by Rachel Joyce

 627 miles in 87 days is how far Harold Fry walked after receiving a letter one morning in mid-April.
 The letter is from Queenie Hennessey.
 Twenty years have passed since they worked together at the brewery, and now Queenie was writing to say goodbye as she was dying from cancer.
 Harold writes a short reply and sets off to post it.
 However at the post box he has a kind of epiphany, he decides to deliver the letter in person.
 Wearing only a waterproof jacket over his shirt and trousers, and moccasins on his feet, none of the usual gear that one would need for a journey of this magnitude, he sets off for Berwick-upon-Tweed.
+Along the way he experiences memories of his childhood, meeting his wife, becoming a parent, meeting Queenie.
+Lots of memories and regrets.
+He also meets lots of lovely people.

 There were times when I felt frustrated at Harold’s refusal of help, and why embark on such a journey without adequate clothing and footwear.
 I know it was a spur of the moment thing but surely he could have popped back home first.
 But then that's me, I have to do things the right way!